cpaterno/csc-212-s18/lab-04/readme.md

 ## Introduction

 This lab will be completed in teams of two or three students; you may decide your teams amongst yourselves.
-First team to finish understanding and implementing the lab solution wins (There is no prize but you still get a Win).
+The teams will compete to complete the task, and the first team to finish understanding and implementing the lab solution wins.
+(There is no prize but you still get the satisfaction of completing the task before anyone else.)
 If a team feels that they have the correct solution they may check with the TA.
-If their solution is correct they may show their result to the rest of the class (Just the result, no code).
+If their solution is correct they may show their result to the rest of the class (just the result, no code), at which point the TA will stop checking solutions (but will still answer questions, of course).

 The goal of the lab is to get a hands-on look at algorithm complexity, which will be accomplished by benchmarking three different implementations of the Maximum Subarray Sum algorithm for different input sizes, and printing a table of the results to the console.